Varying-Vagrant-Vagrants/VVV/docs/en-US/changing-php-version.md

  set $upstream php71;
 ```

-That site is now using PHP 7.1.
-It may still be necessary though to add the version of PHP to the `utilities` section of `vvv-custom.yml`
+That site is now using PHP 7.1